 I went back to the book to see if Dr Clark had anything to say about endometriosis, because she had something to say about most ailments.
 And lo, she did!
 According to her, endometriosis is caused by the presence of one or more intestinal flukes in the uterus (Gardnerella, Clonorchis, Eurytrema) who then trail the uterine lining out via the ovaries.
 These are often followed by smaller flukes and their entourage of bacteria (Salmonella, Proteus, Chlamydia, Trichomonas, Campylobacter, etc).

 This all made sense!
 Now bear with me here, because I can imagine your reaction.
-It was my reaction 11 years ago when I first started reading about this stuff.
-But as I’ve followed Dr Clark’s work for a long time now, nothing surprises me anymore.
-Western medicine is still scratching its head about many diseases, yet all the answers can be found elsewhere, and it’s our responsibility to educate ourselves and heal ourselves.
+It was my reaction 12 years ago when I first started reading about this stuff.
+But as I’ve followed Dr Clark’s work for a long time now, nothing surprised me anymore.
+Western medicine was still scratching its head about many diseases, yet all the answers can be found elsewhere and it’s our responsibility to educate ourselves and heal ourselves.
 I really believe that.

 How did the flukes get there?
-And what were they doing?
-Well, Dr Clark says that our wombs are polluted with all kinds of toxins and solvents.
-Not hard to imagine in this day and age, when most things are packaged in plastic or metal, and our environment is a noxious cocktail of chemicals that can include formaldehyde, fibreglass, arsenic and asbestos.
-If you do anything – get your metal fillings replaced immediately, stop drinking out of plastic bottles, and avoid metal jewellery.
+And what harm were they doing?
+Well, Dr Clark believes that our wombs are polluted with all kinds of solvents to begin with, causing the perfect nesting and breeding ground for all manner of invaders to take up residency.
+Not hard to imagine in this day and age, when most things are packaged in plastic or metal, and our environment is a noxious cocktail of chemicals such as formaldehyde, fibreglass, arsenic and asbestos.
+(If you do anything – get your metal fillings replaced immediately, stop drinking out of plastic bottles, and avoid metal jewellery.)

 The morning after I started on the herbs, I woke up pain-free for the first time in years.
 My lower back no longer felt like it had been beaten with a spanner.
 My hips no longer creaked and groaned.
-My womb no longer felt like it had been stabbed, and my cervix no longer sent shooting pains up my abdomen.
+My womb no longer felt like it had been stabbed to death, and my cervix no longer sent shooting pains up my abdomen.
 So far, so good.

 I continued for 14 days and felt better and better.

 Now, the herbs are strong.
-And I don’t recommend anyone taking them for too long.
+And I don’t recommend anyone take them for too long.
 So I had a little break and got on with my life.
 My next period was pain-free.
-However, the one after that had remnants of the old hot, heavy feeling.
-I didn’t feel sick or have diarrhoea, but I didn’t feel great either.
+However, the one after that had remnants of the old hot, heavy, raw feeling.
+I didn’t feel sick, nor did I have diarrhoea, but I didn’t feel great either.
 So I went back on the herbs.
-Now I’m on what Dr Clark calls “the maintenance programme”, where I can take smaller doses of the tincture to keep ticking over.
+Now I’m on what Dr Clark calls “the maintenance programme”, where I can take smaller doses of the tincture and keep ticking over.
 I also regularly use the frequency generator.
 You can also read up on the works of Dr Clark and Royal Rife (another proponent of frequency therapy) online.

 I hope this article has helped you in some way.
-If you would like to know more, please visit: www.endometriosis-uk.org.
-And drop me a comment in the box below and I’ll get back to you as soon as I can.
-Let’s fight this together.
+And if you would like to know more, please drop me a comment in the box below and I’ll get back to you as soon as I can.